-Membership in the Student Missouri State Teachers Association is available to all education students.
-Specialized organizations, the Association of Childhood Education International, and the Student Reading Council of the International Reading Association, provide aspiring teachers with practical career and professional information.
+Membership in the Student Missouri State Teachers Association and Missouri National Educators Association are available to all education students.
+Specialized organizations, such as the Association of Childhood Education International, provides aspiring teachers with practical career and professional information.
 UCM also has a chapter of Kappa Delta Pi, a national honorary fraternity.
-In addition, Leading Educator Advocates for Diversity and the Latino Student Union focus on attracting diverse students to the teaching profession and the university.
+In addition, Leading Educator Advocates for Diversity focuses on attracting diverse students to the teaching profession and the university.